Thursday, March 31

 Learn facts about Alabama for kids.

-It is time to learn about the states!
-I will be posting facts about each of the fifty states in the United States.
-The states will be posted in alphabetical order!
-The first state will be Alabama!
-You will learn facts about Alabama's state flag, bird, and many other state facts.
+It's time to learn about the states!
+I will be sharing interesting facts about each of the fifty states in the United States, organized in alphabetical order.
+The first state is Alabama, where you'll discover information about the state flag, bird, and other fun facts.

 Facts about Alabama: